1982–83 NFL playoffs: NFC: Washington Redskins 21, Minnesota Vikings 7

+Before the game, the Vikings caused controversy when they said that the Redskins offensive line, known as the Hogs, needed to be butchered.
 33-year-old running back John Riggins led the Redskins to a victory with 185 rushing yards on 37 carries (both career highs) and a touchdown.

 Washington scored their 21 points in the game's first 20 minutes.
 On their opening drive, Riggins gained 34 yards on seven carries as the team drove 66 yards to score on Joe Theismann's 3-yard touchdown pass to tight end Don Warren.
 Two possessions later the Redskins drove 71 yards, including Theismann's 46-yard completion to Alvin Garrett on a flea flicker play, and scored on a 2-yard touchdown run by Riggins on fourth down and inches with one minute left in the quarter.
 At this point, the Vikings had five total yards, no first downs, and held the ball for only two minutes.

 The Vikings cut a 14–0 Redskins lead in half early in the second quarter, scoring on Ted Brown's 18-yard touchdown run.
 But Washington stormed right back to score on Theismann's 18-yard touchdown pass to Garrett.

 There would be no more scoring for the rest of the game, despite many opportunities for both teams.
 Vikings kicker Rick Danmeier missed a 38-yard field goal, while Washington's Mark Moseley also had two misses, from 47 and 39 yards.
 Moseley, who had become the first kicker to win the NFL MVP award during the year, finished this game having made a total of one of his last five attempts, though his 39-yard miss only occurred after his 29-yard field goal was wiped out by a penalty on teammate Rich Milot.

 In the second half, the Vikings had drives to the Washington 39, 28, and 15-yard lines, but failed to score each time.
 They ended up punting on the drive to the 39, while the other two both ended with failed fourth down conversion attempts, including Redskins' lineman Tony McGee's sack on quarterback Tommy Kramer on fourth and 7 from the 15 that essentially put the game away in the fourth quarter.

 In the closing moments of the game, fans at RFK Stadium began chanting "We Want Dallas" indicating their ideal choice of opponent for the NFC Championship Game.
 They would get their wish.
 Theismann completed 17 of 23 passes for 213 yards, two touchdowns, and an interception.
 Kramer completed 18 of 39 passes for 252 yards.

 This was the third postseason meeting between the Vikings and Redskins.
 Minnesota won both previous meetings.